-Before the middle of the twentieth century, very little formal research had been performed to see how effective psychological interventions were.
+Before the middle of the 20th century, very little formal research had been performed to see how effective psychological interventions were.
 This was also true of traditional medical procedures.
 Beginning in the 1950s and 1960s, a movement started to determine the effectiveness of both medical and psychological treatments in a scientific manner.
 In medicine, this came to be known as evidence-based medicine.
-In psychology, the terms empirically based treatments and empirically based principles refer to treatments and their aspects for which there is scientific evidence of effectiveness (D. M. Clark, 2018; David, Lynn, & Montgomery, 2018).
-Also, researchers have sought to discover any general factors such as empathy and positive regard on the part of the therapist (Elliott, Bohart, Watson, & Murphy, 2018; Farber, Suzuki, & Lynch, 2018; Norcross & Lambert, 2018).
-This research suggests that relationship factors are important to successful treatment regardless of the therapeutic approach.
+In psychology, the terms empirically based treatments and empirically based principles refer to treatments and their aspects for which there is scientific evidence of effectiveness (Clark, 2018; David et al., 2018).
+During the 21st century, there has also been a focus on the importance of understanding diversity and cultural competency within the context of evidence-based care (Huey et al., 2014).
+Treatment effectiveness is now considered worldwide with diverse populations (e.g., Ravitz et al., 2019).
+Also, researchers have sought to discover any general factors such as empathy and positive regard on the part of the therapist (Elliott et al., 2018; Farber et al., 2018; Norcross & Lambert, 2018).
+This research suggests that relationship factors are important to successful treatment regardless of the therapeutic approach used.

 As researchers and clinicians began to focus more on approaches and principles for which there was scientific evidence that they were effective, there began a movement to develop effective treatments for particular disorders.
 There has been more willingness to integrate techniques from the three different approaches as well as from other perspectives.
 For example, in the chapter on personality disorders, you will see that one of the most researched treatments-dialectical behavior therapy (DBT)-is based on techniques from each of the three approaches described in this chapter.
-This effective treatment uses aspects of cognitive-behavioral, dynamic, and humanistic-existential techniques.
+This effective treatment uses aspects of cognitive behavioral, dynamic, and humanistic-existential techniques.